-Full guidance on project set up, fieldwork and reporting is available in the i-Tree Eco manual, available as free download from www.itreetools.org/resources/manuals.php.
-Details of UK training for i-Tree Eco are available from https://www.trees.org.uk/.
+Full guidance on project set up, fieldwork and reporting is available in the i-Tree Eco v6 manual, available as free download from the resources section of the i-Tree website.

 Reporting your i-Tree Eco survey should include the following stages:

 - Ensure all data is entered into the i-Tree Eco programme.
 If this was done manually, having used paper field-survey sheets, perform a Quality Control exercise by re-opening 10% of the plots within the i-Tree Eco programme and checking that the information has been entered correctly.

 - Follow the i-Tree Eco manual instructions to generate your urban forest structure results.